microsoft/AI2BMD/README.md

 # download the Chignolin protein structure data file
 wget 'https://raw.githubusercontent.com/microsoft/AI2BMD/main/testcases/chig.pdb'
 # launch the program, with all simulation parameters set to default values
+# you may need to "sudo" the following line if the docker group is not configured for the user
 ./ai2bmd --prot-file chig.pdb
 ```